nikhilRP/akka_requests/README.md

 # Akka requests

-A simple experiment to see how many request can a AKKA cluster handle.
+A simple experiment to see how many requests can a AKKA cluster handle.

 Step 1 - Compile the code
 ```